 The University Partnership program at Lorain County Community College was created 25 years ago with support from a visionary community who recognized the powerful impact raising educational attainment in Lorain County could have on our community and our region.
-Today, the program has expanded to 14 partner colleges and universities offering more than 100 programs and nearly 7,000 graduates.
+Today, the program has expanded to 15 partner colleges and universities offering more than 100 programs and more than 7,000 graduates.

 Student Success Stories

 LCCC’s strategic planning process reveals a need to address the county’s low educational attainment – the lowest within a seven county region and 40 percent lower than the national average

 November – LCCC convenes more than 300 community residents as part of the University Center Partnership Plan Summit Conference to develop a plan to bring bachelor’s and master’s degrees to Lorain County December – LCCC’s District Board of Trustees approve the planning recommendations for the University Partnership